victor-porcar/TimelapseDNGInterpolator2/workflow/Lightroom_and_GoPro.md

 Let's divide the images in three lists

 LIST A: images having FULL moon
-LIST B: images having transition between moon and no moon LIST C: images without moon (completely dark)
+LIST B: images having TRANSITION between moon and no moon LIST C: images with NO moon (completely dark)

-Workflow:
+## Workflow

-1) Import all images of the nightlapse (GRP format) as DNG files in Lightroom
+* Import all images of the nightlapse (GRP format) as DNG files in Lightroom

-2) Adjust the settings for all images in List A and the first of List B  as described in point "Settings for images with full moon"
+* Adjust the settings for all images in List A and the first of List B  as described in point "Settings for images with full moon"

-3) Adjust the settings for all images of List B and the last of List B as described in point "Settings for images without moon"
+* Adjust the settings for all images of List B and the last of List B as described in point "Settings for images without moon"

-4) Go to  "Library" Lightroom panel select all images of the timelapse (List A, List B and List c), then Menu Metadata -> "Update DNG previews & Metadata": this operation will update the DNG files with the proper settings
+* Go to  "Library" Lightroom panel select all images of the timelapse (List A, List B and List c), then Menu Metadata -> "Update DNG previews & Metadata": this operation will update the DNG files with the proper settings

-5) Execute this tool as follows:
+* Execute this tool as follows:

 `java -jar dng-settings-interpolator-X.X.jar D:\IMAGES D:\BACKUP -- files <first file of list B> <last file of list b>`

-6) Once the tool has finished, in the Library panel of Lightroom select the directory having the images and select
+* Once the tool has finished, in the Library panel of Lightroom select the directory having the images and select
  ![syncronize folder](images/syncronizeFolder.jpg)

+* The images in List B shows a smooth transition!!

+* Create the timelapse using your favourite tool from the list o images !!